 All applicants submit resume, references, and application packet to the County Office.
 Applicants are reviewed through the Charlotte County Public School web site.
-In order to be granted an interview at East Elementary, the applicant must have a 3.5 or better grade point average, be ESOL endorsed and preferably Reading Endorsed, and have at least 3 quality professional references.
+In order to be granted an interview at East Elementary, the applicant must have a 3.5 or better grade point average, have at least 3 quality professional references, and be ESOL endorsed.
+In addition, Reading endorsement is preferred.
 Prior experience at the applicable grade level is considered as well.
 The interview process typically includes administration and 1 or more team members from the applicable grade level.